andraugust/andraugust.github.io/index.md

 ## [Reinforcement Learning IRL](rl.html)

-This is post describes an Arduino robot that learns to crawl using Q-learning.
+This post describes an Arduino robot that learns to crawl using Q-learning.
 Included is a video/tutorial showing the robot in action.

 ## [Discovering Class-Hierarchies by Clustering Confusion Matrices](cm-clustering.html)